sn/learning/README.md

 Orientating yourself is closely tied to familiarization with the topic.
 They are generally performed asynchronously and are also inversely proportional to one another.

-It can be quite trivial to watch a 10 minute video on Youtube about a topic you want to learn in order to get a sense of the requirements and outcomes that lay ahead.
+It can be quite trivial to watch a 10 minute video on [YouTube](https://youtube.com) about a topic you want to learn in order to get a sense of the requirements and outcomes that lay ahead.

 The key difference between familiarization and orientation is this: